finkmoritz/lotr_api/README.md

 # The Lord of the Rings API

-This package leverages communication with [The One API](https://the-one-api.dev/), providing the user with data about *The Lord of the Rings* (books and movies).
+This package facilitates communication with [The One API](https://the-one-api.dev/), providing the user with data about *The Lord of the Rings*:

+* Books
+* Chapters
+* Characters
+* Movies
+* Quotes

+The respective requests may be further specified by providing:

+* Pagination
+* Sorting
+* Filters

 ## Prerequisites